1972 United States Senate election in Massachusetts: Campaign

 John Droney won the party endorsement at the June 11 convention on the sixth ballot.
 The party platform endorsed legalized marijuana and an end to the Vietnam War.
 Droney himself did not oppose the war, stating that there was no right or wrong stand on Vietnam.
-He received the support of state attorney general Robert H. Quinn, Boston Mayor Kevin White and state legislative leadership.
+He received the support of state attorney general Robert H. Quinn, Boston mayor Kevin White and state legislative leadership.
 After losing at the convention, Norfolk County district attorney George Burke dropped out of the race and backed Droney.
-However Boston City Councilor Gerald O'Leary, who was seen as the most liberal candidate, and Hampden County Register of Deeds John Pierce Lynch chose to stay in the race and face Droney in the Democratic primary.
+However Boston city councilmanor Gerald O'Leary, who was considered the most liberal candidate, and Hampden County register of deeds John Pierce Lynch chose to stay in the race and challenge Droney in the Democratic primary.